 The synthesizers were a 19″ rack mounting Alesis D4 drum sample machine and an Ensoniq SQR+ along with a Yamaha DX11 keyboard.

 If need your synthesizer battery replacing please email me for a price at: firstname.lastname@example.org

 Flat batteries will be a common problem with these older synthesizers as they’re not the rechargeable type often found on microprocessor logic boards.
 Replacement requires a soldering iron and major disassembly so isn’t a five minute job.

 The battery replacement on the Yamaha DX11 keyboard requires the battery holder to be mounted away from the main board due to space constraints.

 To make future replacement of the batteries easier, button cell battery holders were fitted that enable the battery to be quickly popped in and out when it runs flat.

-If you need this sort of work doing to your equipment please contact us for a quote.
+If you need some electronics repair work on your equipment please contact me for a quote.